opensearch-project/opensearch-cli/docs/guide/usage.md

 The following examples show different ways that you can use command completion:
 * Partially enter a command and press Tab to display a suggested list of commands.
 ```
-odfe-cli curl p[tab key]
+opensearch-cli curl p[tab key]
 post    put
 ```
 * Partially enter a parameter and press Tab to display a suggested list of parameters.

 ```
-odfe-cli curl get --[tab key]
+opensearch-cli curl get --[tab key]
 --config          --data            --filter-path     --headers         --help            --output-format=  --path=           --profile         --query-params
 --config=         --data=           --filter-path=    --headers=        --output-format   --path            --pretty          --profile=        --query-params=
 ```
 * Enter a command and press Tab to display sub commands.
 ```
-odfe-cli curl [tab key]
+opensearch-cli curl [tab key]
 delete  get     post    put
 ```

 ## Environment variables

-The odfe-cli supports the following environment variables.
+The opensearch-cli supports the following environment variables.

-`ODFE_CONFIG_FILE`
+`OPENSEARCH_CONFIG_FILE`
-Specifies the location of the file that the odfe-cli saves configuration profiles.
+Specifies the location of the file that the opensearch-cli saves configuration profiles.
-The default file location is `~/.odfe-cli/config.yaml`.
+The default file location is `~/.opensearch-cli/config.yaml`.

-`ODFE_MAX_RETRY`
+`OPENSEARCH_MAX_RETRY`
-Specifies a value of maximum retry attempts the odfe-cli performs, excluding initial call.
+Specifies a value of maximum retry attempts the opensearch-cli performs, excluding initial call.
-If defined, `ODFE_MAX_RETRY` overrides the value for the individual profiles setting `max_retry`.
+If defined, `OPENSEARCH_MAX_RETRY` overrides the value for the individual profiles setting `max_retry`.

-`ODFE_PROFILE`
+`OPENSEARCH_PROFILE`
 Specifies the name of the ofe-cli profile to use.
 If defined, this environment variable overrides the behavior of using the profile named `[default]` in the configuration file.
 You can override this environment variable by using the `--profile` command line parameter.

-`ODFE_TIMEOUT`
+`OPENSEARCH_TIMEOUT`
 Specifies maximum time  in  seconds  that you allow the connection to the server to take.
-If defined, `ODFE_TIMEOUT` overrides the value for the individual profiles setting `timeout`.
+If defined, `OPENSEARCH_TIMEOUT` overrides the value for the individual profiles setting `timeout`.
 This only limits  the  connection  phase, once timeout happens, client will only exit, it doesn't terminate the request that already reached the server.